Dr. Muto: Reception

 The game received mixed reviews, garnering a score of 70 on Metacritic.
 Hilary Goldstein of IGN gave the game an 8.5 out of 10, stating that Muto has "sly humor, difficult challenges, and some fantastic gameplay elements."

+Electronic Gaming Monthly said the game failed to impress, particularly compared to similar games such as Ratchet & Clank and Super Mario Sunshine and that the control, in-game camera, and graphics were "a muddy mess that conspire to wring out almost all the fun."